Victor Maurus: Veneration

 His bones were later buried at an ancient basilica on the site of a former Roman mausoleum.
 They were later moved to the oratory of San Vittore in Ciel d'Oro, originally a free-standing chapel, commissioned by bishop Maternus to hold the relics of Saint Victor.
 It is now part of the Basilica of Sant'Ambrogio, built by Ambrose, fourth-century bishop of Milan, and initially called the "Basilica Martyrum".
 Victor's cause was promoted by Ambrose.

-Gregory of Tours claimed miracles occurred at Victor's grave.
+Gregory of Tours in his Glory of the Martyrs said that Victor's intercession was effective in freeing captives.
 In 1576, Bishop Charles Borromeo had the relics returned to the rebuilt San Vittore al Corpo.
-Forensic examinations conducted in 2018 indicated a male in his mid-twenties, with clear signs of decaptitation.
+Forensic examinations conducted in 2018 indicated a male in his mid-twenties, with clear signs of decapitation.

 Numerous churches have been dedicated to him in the city itself and throughout the Diocese of Milan and its neighbours.

-His memorial day is May 8 in the Roman Catholic Church and the Evangelical Lutheran Church in America.
+His memorial day is May 8 in the Eastern Orthodox Church, Roman Catholic Church and the Evangelical Lutheran Church in America.
 Victor is the patron saint of prisoners and exiles.